Keshia Thomas

-Keshia Thomas is an African-American woman known for a 1996 event at which she was photographed protecting a man believed to have been a Ku Klux Klan supporter.
+Keshia Thomas (born c.
+1978) is an African-American woman and human rights activist known for a 1996 event at which she was photographed protecting a man believed to have been a Ku Klux Klan supporter.
 The resulting photograph, which was taken by Mark Brunner, has been considered to be iconic in nature and was named one of Life magazine's "Pictures of the Year" for 1996.

 Rally

 In June 1996 a branch of the Ku Klux Klan announced plans to hold a rally in Ann Arbor, Michigan.
-Several people in the Ann Arbor area planned to hold a protest against the Ku Klux Klan's presence on the day of the rally.
+In response, several people in the Ann Arbor area planned to hold a protest against the Ku Klux Klan's presence on the day of the rally.
 Thomas was one of several people that attended and protested from an area that had been fenced and set aside for the protesters.

 The protest proceeded until one protester announced over a megaphone that there was "a Klansman in the crowd".
 The unnamed man was a middle-aged white male wearing a T-shirt depicting the Confederate flag and an "SS tattoo".
 The man began to run but was knocked down, kicked, and beaten with placards.

 Thomas, who was at that time 18 years old, shielded the man from the crowd and shouted for the attackers to stop and is credited as saying that you "can't beat goodness into a person".
 Shortly after that point the police arrived on the scene.

 A news report stated that seven anti-Klansmen protesters were arrested at the event and a large group of protesters were tear gassed after they attempted to enter the police station where fifteen Klansmen were being kept for their safety.